keldaanCommunity/pokemonAutoChess/README.md

 FIREBASE_APP_ID=<firebase_app_id>
 ```

 Then setup the authentication module.
 In sign in methods, only choose mail/password and anonymous.

 You need to generate a SDK Admin Firebase private key for the server to be able to connect as administrator of the firebase project.

-This option is available in parameters project / service account
+This option is available in Project settings > Service accounts

 The private key is a json that contain those informations: